1cbyc/rust_compiler/README.md

 3. **cross-platform support**: support for multiple target platforms
 4. **ide integration**: language server and ide support

-## contributing
+## if you want to contribute

-this is a learning project! feel free to contribute ideas, code, or just follow along as i build a rust compiler from scratch in c.
+feel free to contribute ideas, code, or just follow along as i build a rust compiler from scratch in c.

 ## license

-this project is open source. see license file for details.
+this project is open source too. you can see license file for details.

 ---